aidakhome/aidakhome/README.md

 ## 🔭 Experience
 I'm a full-stack developer, experienced in creating backend systems using TypeScript, Rust and Go.
-I'm also into web development, using (only sometimes pls pure HTML), React and EJS.
+I'm also into web development, using (only sometimes pls) pure HTML, React and EJS.
 I also style with CSS and SCSS.

 ## 📫 Contact